 Vegan Apple Turnovers

-I always cook my apples beforehand, otherwise I find they can shrink inside and you don’t get as much filling as you’d like!
-It also means that you can just focus on getting your pastry cooked to perfection, rather than having to worry about the apple inside too.
+Some people make their apple turnovers with raw apple, as the apple can cook inside whilst they are in the oven.
+However, I always cook my apples beforehand, otherwise I find they can shrink inside and you don’t get as much filling as you’d like, and if there's one thing that's key to the perfect turnover, you have to have filling in every bite.
+Using precooked apples also means that you can just focus on getting your pastry cooked to perfection, rather than having to worry about the apple inside too.

 Total Time: 35M